Replacing retainers can be costly. But how much do retainers cost to replace?

 - Health Risks: Improper sterilization can lead to infections.

-- Hidden Costs: Initial savings might lead to higher costs.
-You may need professional help to fix issues later.
+- Hidden Costs: Initial savings might lead to higher costs later when you need professional fixes.

 Benefits Of Professional Replacement